Miyazaki-Yu/ecnn4klm/README.md

 # ecnn4klm: Equivariant Convolutional Neural Network for Kondo Lattice Model

 `ecnn4klm` aims to perform fast and large-scale simulations of localized spin dynamics in the Kondo lattice model using an equivariant convolutional neural network (ECNN).
-For details on the ECNN model, please refer to the paper: [arvix:2305.03804](https://arxiv.org/abs/2305.03804).
+For details on the ECNN model, please refer to the paper: [Y. Miyazaki, <i>Mach.
+Learn.: Sci.
+Technol.</i> <b>4</b> 045006 (2023)](https://dx.doi.org/10.1088/2632-2153/acffa2).

 ## Installation